HMuraja/p5-book-review/README.md

 </div>

 ## About
-ReadRave is a online platform and a community for readers that allows you to review books and follow other readers for recommendations.
+ReadRave is an online platform and a community for readers that allows you to review books and follow other readers for recommendations.

 This application was made using primarily [React]() and [Django Rest Framework]().
 Django Rest Framework was used to build a backend API and frontend was build using React framework that consumes Django Rest Framework data.
 Both the backend and frontend are combined under one repository in this case.
 You can find the React Application inside the *frontend* folder of this repository.